-Here's a list of key terms used in the NFT space and it's a helpful to review before you get started.
+Here's a list of key terms used in the NFT space that may be helpful to review before getting started on OpenSea.

-- Crypto wallet – A crypto wallet is an application or hardware device that allows individuals to store and retrieve digital assets.
+A crypto wallet is an application or hardware device that allows individuals to store and retrieve digital items, like cryptocurrency and NFTs.

-- Seed phrase – Your seed phrase is a list of words that can be used to recover your crypto should you forget your password or lose access to your wallet.
+Your seed phrase is a list of words (usually ranges from 12-24 words) that can be used to recover your crypto should you forget your password or lose access to your wallet.
 When you first begin trading with your wallet, find your seed phrase and back it up somewhere safe, in multiple locations if possible.
+You’ll receive a seed phrase to write down when you first create a crypto wallet.
+This is how you can back up your key without actually holding the numbers.
+Also known as a "mnemonic phrase" or “secret recovery phrase.”
 Don’t store your seed phrase on an online cloud storage service and never share it with anyone.

 A collection is a body of work, like a store or gallery.
 If you see someone refer to an OpenSea collection as a store or gallery, don’t get confused – it’s all the same.
 We use the term collection to keep things simple.